 The new Junior Cycle introduced a second qualification for students with special educational needs.
 Student numbers qualifying for these Level 2 Learning Programmes (L2LPs) are small (one or two in a typical school) and each student has their own Individual Education Plans (IEPs).
 You can find more information on L2LP’s.

 More information about the changes to the Junior Cycle is available on the Department of Education’s website.

 Junior Cycle subjects

 There is a wide range of subjects available, but all subjects are not offered in every school.
-The Department of Education and Skills publishes syllabus and curriculum information.
+The Department of Education publishes syllabus and curriculum information.
 The National Council for Curriculum and Assessment provides a list of Junior Cycle subjects.

 All students must follow courses in Irish (except where exemptions apply), English and Maths.
 Depending on local school policies other subjects may also be compulsory.
 Examinations in a number of other EU languagesare offered to students who meet certain criteria.

 For Junior Cycle, English, Irish and Maths are studied at either ordinary or higher level and all new subject specifications are at common level.
 The classroom based assessments in second and third year are also set at a common level.Examination grades: new grading system for JCPA

 The examination grades for the new Junior Cycle Profile of Achievement (JCPA) are as follows:

 |75 but less than 90||Higher Merit|